 - Psychosocial support

-Palliative care may be appropriate for those with serious illnesses who are experiencing pain and other symptoms.
-Consider palliative care if you or your loved one:
+Palliative care may be appropriate for patients with serious illnesses who are experiencing pain and other symptoms.
+Consider palliative care if you or a loved one:

-- Suffers from pain or other ongoing symptoms due to a serious illness
+- Suffers from pain or ongoing symptoms due to a serious illness

 - Experiences physical or emotional pain that is not under control